-For further information on risk assessment, see EN 1127-1 Explosive atmospheres - Explosion prevention and protection - Part 1: Basic concepts and methodology.
-For worked examples see EN 13463-1 Non-electrical equipment for use in potential explosive atmospheres - Part 1: Basic methods and requirements.
+For further information on risk assessment, see EN 1127-1:1997 Explosive atmospheres - Explosion prevention and protection - Part 1: Basic concepts and methodology.
+For worked examples see EN 13463-1.

 5 EQUIPMENT NOT IN THE SCOPE OF DIRECTIVE 94/9/EC